giellalt/lang-evn/evn.md

 ## HNOUN MAPPING

 * * *

-<small>This (part of) documentation was generated from [src/cg3/functions.cg3](https://github.com/giellalt/lang-evn/blob/main/src/cg3/functions.cg3)</small>Evenki adjective inflection
+<small>This (part of) documentation was generated from [src/cg3/functions.cg3](https://github.com/giellalt/lang-evn/blob/main/src/cg3/functions.cg3)</small>

+---

+# src-fst-morphology-affixes-adjectives.lexc.md

+Evenki adjective inflection

 The Evenki adjectives agree with nouns in case and number They are thus sent to common nominal lexica X_BIRA etc.